 This chart shows the backtested readings of the current CrystalBull Trading Indicator model, along with the hypothetical returns that would have been obtained had this model been followed during this time period.
 The CrystalBull Trading Indicator uses a proprietary model to try to determine strength and weakness in the market, and to identify entry and exit points.
 Our hope is that following this indicator may reduce the "buy-high-sell-low" tendencies of the typical investor.

 From Dec.
 31, 1996 through Dec.
-30, 2016, following the CrystalBull Trading Indicator would have, hypothetically, produced a Total Return 70 times that of a Buy-and-Hold strategy (23260% vs. 332%), with an average compound annual total return of 31.35% APR (The compound annual growth rate of the S&P 500 during this period was just 7.59% APR).
-The Indicator had 230 round turn trades (about one per month).
+31, 2018, following the CrystalBull Trading Indicator would have, hypothetically, produced a Total Return 65 times that of a Buy-and-Hold strategy (26150% vs. 402%), with an average compound annual total return of 28.81% APR (The compound annual growth rate of the S&P 500 during this period was just 7.61% APR).
+The Indicator had 252 round turn trades (about one per month), and was in the market (exposed to market risk) about half the time.
 Click here to see the current readings of the CrystalBull Trading Indicator

 HOW TO USE: The yellow line in the center chart represents the CrystalBull Trading Indicator.
 It is displayed in a standard technical analysis format, where a reading above +50 (red line) represents a possible negative trend reversal (market appears overbought, and may trend downward going forward), and a reading below -50 (green line) represents a possible favorable trend reversal (market appears oversold, and may trend higher going forward).
 The official readings are calculated after all the closing data are in for each day.
 Trades are done at the market open the following day.
 The model assumes that the market open prices match the previous days' closing prices.
 The Indicator chart draws a line from data point to data point.
 Where that line crosses the green or red line is not relevant; Monitor only the data points along the line.